lithammer/nSpellTracker/README.md

 	-- example: '[stance:2] show; hide'
 	visibilityState = '[petbattle] hide; show',

-	-- The spellid to track this will represent the icon if none is found. spellID = 469,
+	-- The spellid to track this will represent the icon to be used.
+If no spellID is given then the rootSpellID is used. spellID = 469, -- a table can be used as well {12345, 435, 2586674} the first spellID that matches will be used. spellID = {12345, 435, 2586674}, -- a table can be used as well, the first spellID that matches will be used.
+This table will always include the rootSpellID.

 	-- The size of the icon.
 	size = 26,